 You Get What You Pay For

-The cost of a website very much depends on what you need.
+A website cost very much depends on what you need.
 There are some extremely cheap options out there but please remember that you get what you pay for!
-If you expect to have a fully functioning, scalable business website for £200 I think you will be very disappointed.
+If you expect to have a fully functioning, scalable business website for £400 I think you will be very disappointed.

 Questions to Ask Your Web Developer